 Security and Reliability: Key Considerations for Mobile EMS Technology

 Mobile EMS solutions — including software, hardware and network connections — must be secure and reliable.
 Data breaches can compromise patient privacy and safety — and cost organizations millions of dollars.
 Likewise, if the software stops working when EMTs lose cellular connectivity or their devices are too slow or fragile for emergency field work, first responders will only be slowed down.

 ImageTrend understands these concerns and has addressed them with best-in-class features and functionality.
-“We have designed our system around security, privacy and HIPAA compliance,” says Leean.
+“We have designed our system around security and privacy,” says Leean.
 “Every user has their own login with set permissions and can only see what they’re supposed to see.”

 Reliability isn’t an issue either, Schindle says: “While using Elite Field, if you would lose internet connectivity, the system keeps capturing the data being entered.
 When you regain an internet connection, the documentation process is seamless.
 For example, if you’re driving to the hospital and would lose internet connection, you can continue doing your job.”